-If you have a project, but you don't know where to start, you might want to try starting from the end for a change!
+If you have to start on a project but you don't know where to start, you might want to try starting from the end for a change!

 Through a process called backward planning, you may be able to overcome the feeling of being overwhelmed by all the steps between you and a finished product.